hatchddigital/empty-coop/README.md

 	#page-header h1{ ... }
 *(specifity: 100+1)*

-The top rule has a large amount of specifity and plenty of descendance, which is unneccesary.
+The top rule has a large amount of specifity, which is unneccesary.
 The user agent has to work harder to apply the rule, and as a CSS author the rule is stronger, so hard to override.
 It can be tempting in LESS to end up with lots of descendence, as LESS has a convenient nesting function.
 As tempting as this is, it should be avoided.
 For example:

 Bad: